Anisotropic Mesh Adaptation for Image Representation: AMA image representation framework

 {\bf Step 3}: Adapt the mesh to be a quasi-$\MM$-uniform mesh that almost fits the provided metric tensor $\MM$.

 {\bf Step 4}: Reconstruct the image using the final quasi-$\MM$-uniform mesh with finite element interpolation for triangles.

+During the reconstruction step (Step 4), for a particular image pixel, we first locate the triangle that the pixel lies on or in.
+Then we compute the coordinates of the pixel in the reference element (see Fig. \ref{feminter}) and the corresponding basis functions at the interpolation nodes.
+Finally, we interpolate the function value from the interpolation nodes using the basis functions as the weights.
+For linear interpolation, only the three vertices are needed, while for quadratic interpolation, the midpoints are also needed.
+For reader's convenience, a brief summary of finite element interpolation for triangular elements is provided in the Appendix.

 The above procedures are shown in Fig. \ref{steps} where Step 2 and Step 3 can be repeated multiple times in order to obtain better results.
 For convenience, we denote the number of iterations for Step 2 and Step 3 by $k$, and the corresponding mesh as $\MM_{k}$.
 For example, for metric tensor $\MM_{H}$, the representation is denoted as $\MM_{H,k}$ if there are $k$ iterations of Step 2 and Step 3.
-For metric tenor $\MM_{aniso}$, the corresponding mesh is denoted as $\MM_{aniso,k}$.
+For metric tensor $\MM_{aniso}$, the corresponding mesh is denoted as $\MM_{aniso,k}$.
 When $k=1$, the mesh is only adapted from initial mesh once and no further adaptation is performed.
 As mentioned before, we take $k \in [2,5]$ in our computations.

-Note that we can start with a random initial mesh that has more number of vertices than desired ($N_v > |S|$) in Step 1, then iterate Step 2 and Step 3 to obtain an mesh with desired sample density.
+Note that we can start with a random initial mesh that has more number of vertices than desired ($N_v > |S|$) in Step 1, then iterate Step 2 and Step 3 to obtain a mesh with desired sample density.
 By this way, more information from the original image could be reserved by the mesh.
 Another approach is to obtain an initial mesh with $N_v > |S|$ for Steps 1 to 3, then reduce the number of mesh vertices to the desired number $|S|$ using the GPR algorithm before Step 4.
 The particular representation using GPR before Step 4 is denoted as GPRAMA and will be discussed in Section \ref{Sec-GPRAMA}.

-During the reconstruction step (Step 4), we can choose different orders of finite element interpolation methods.
+Note that in Step 4, we can choose different orders of finite element interpolation methods.
 However, in this paper, we only consider linear finite element interpolation for triangular elements and the effects of higher order interpolation on representation quality is currently under investigation.
+In fact, quadratical interpolation provides higher representation quality, however, the sample density is also higher since it uses the midpoints on the edges of the triangles.
+There is no need to sample the midpoints because their coordinates can be computed, however, the function values at the midpoints need to be assigned in Step 2.
+A fair comparison is needed between higher order interpolation and linear interpolation with the same sample density.